R4NT Magazine

 The arc

 R4NT's most internally combustible writer.
 Brought a literary register the other contributors didn't reach for — willing to be ugly, dark, ridiculous, sincere, often in the same paragraph.
-Without his nine-year-long howl, R4NT would read as a much politer publication.
+Without his nine-year-long howl — and the Tag Team format he ran like a stage show with D4V at his elbow — R4NT would read as a much politer publication.

 Every post